redpanda-data/connect/website/docs/components/processors/while.md

 while:
   at_least_once: false
   max_loops: 0
-  condition:
-    text:
-      arg: ""
+  check: ""
-      operator: equals_cs
-      part: 0
-    type: text
   processors: []
 ```

 </TabItem>
 </Tabs>

-The field `at_least_once`, if true, ensures that the child processors
-are always executed at least one time (like a do .. while loop.)
+The field `at_least_once`, if true, ensures that the child processors are always executed at least one time (like a do .. while loop.)

-The field `max_loops`, if greater than zero, caps the number of loops
-for a message batch to this value.
+The field `max_loops`, if greater than zero, caps the number of loops for a message batch to this value.

-If following a loop execution the number of messages in a batch is reduced to
-zero the loop is exited regardless of the condition result.
-If following a loop
-execution there are more than 1 message batches the condition is checked against
-the first batch only.
+If following a loop execution the number of messages in a batch is reduced to zero the loop is exited regardless of the condition result.
+If following a loop execution there are more than 1 message batches the query is checked against the first batch only.

-You can find a [full list of conditions here](/docs/components/conditions/about).

 ## Fields